larsiusprime/landisabigdeal.com/public/_index.md

 </blockquote>

 <blockquote class="right">
-Lars's work is intellectually fascinating and among the clearest and most compelling writing in support of land value taxes that I've seen
+Lars's work is intellectually fascinating and among the clearest and most compelling writing in support of land value taxes that I've seen.
 <footer>—Vitalik Buterin</footer>
 </blockquote>

 <blockquote class="left">
-A really excellent overview of land wealth in America
+A really excellent overview of land wealth in America.
 <footer>—Noah Smith</footer>
 </blockquote>